rockdaboot/wget2/README.md

 -------------------

 The following is just a quick list of ideas and todos.<br>
-The mid-range goal is to come as close to Wget, that Wget's units test work for Wget.

-Some ideas of what could be done next (but contact me before you start bigger changes!):
+Some ideas of what could be done next (but contact us via mailing list before you start bigger changes!):

 - [EFF HTTPS Everywhere](https://www.eff.org/https-everywhere)
 - SSH-style TOFU (Trust On First Use)